Meet Our Team

 Ruby Brown-Herring

-Ruby has over 20 years of experience in program management, adult, continuing and higher education and serves as a member of the National Trainers Corps for the National Council for Mental Wellbeing, where she trains Mental Health First Aid instructors across the US.
-She holds a Bachelor of Social Work from UNC Wilmington and a Master of Education in Student Personnel Services from the University of South Carolina.
+With over 20 years of experience in program management and adult, continuing, and higher education, Ruby also serves on the National Council for Mental Wellbeing’s National Trainers Corps, training Mental Health First Aid instructors across the country.
+She holds a BSW from UNC Wilmington and an M.Ed. from the University of South Carolina.

-Ruby lives in Raleigh, NC with her husband, Ty, and is the mother of adult twin daughters, Taleah and Tamryn.
-In her free time, she enjoys hanging out with her family and singing.
+Ruby lives in Raleigh, NC, with her husband, Ty, and loves spending time with family and singing.

 .jpg)